chillu/arduino-led-scarf/README.md

    but it also makes the LED strips more reuseable.
  * With a max. draw of 500mAh (and a lot lower average), the batteries can power the scarf for around two nights of partying.
+ * Keep cables long for the inevitable resolder (size your case accordingly)
+ * Add some hot glue to make a waterproof case from a lunchbox

 ## Thanks

  * [bnolan](http://github.com/bnolan): For the hard work on the heartbeat visualisation
- * [sminnee](http://github.com/sminnee): For infinite resources in little electronic bits (nanos, connectors, buttons, you name it)
+ * [sminnee](http://github.com/sminnee): For infinite resources in little electronic bits (nanos, connectors, buttons, you name it).
+Sam also wrote the bulk of the pattern list classes.
  * [stojg](http://github.com/stojg): For invaluable advice on how not to fuck up electronics (turns out you need capacitors!)
  * [caffeineinc](http://github.com/caffeineinc): For keeping my sanity, and the PARTY PANTS
+ * [camp8bit](http://github.com/camp8bit): For a theme camp with great people

 ## LICENSE